 A. Distribution of Nominations Notice and Nomination Form

-By no later than February 1 of the year in which an election is being held,* the Nominating Committee shall distribute to the members and constituent district nurses associations a Notice of Nominations and Election and a Nomination Form. (collectively, the “Nominations Notice”).
-The Nominations Notice shall be carried in the official NYSNA publication and on the NYSNA Website.
+By no later than February 1 of the year in which an election is being held, the Nominating Committee shall distribute to the members and constituent district nurses associations a Notice of Nominations and Election and a Nominations Form. (collectively, the “Nominations Notice”).
+The Nominations Notice shall also be carried in the official NYSNA publication.

 B. Content of Nominations Notice

 The Nominations Notice shall contain a list of offices for which nominations are being accepted, the terms of office, an optional Candidate’s Statement which nominated candidates may complete, the date by which Nominations Forms and Candidate Statements must be received by the NYSNA Nominating Committee and a Consent to Serve form for the nominee to sign.